Dave-team/Knowledge-base/Management.md

 - Your team looks to you for leadership.
 Have the courage to say what everyone knows to be true but isn’t saying.
 You need to be willing to make unpopular decisions
 - Don’t laugh things off if you don’t feel like laughing them off.
 Have the courage to show your true emotions.
 - You need to be tough - e.g. wanting to put project on backburner - why are you stuck?
 Let’s step by step solve those points we’re stuck on
+- Say what you think and think what you feel.
+Don’t care about how things might be perceived by others – the thing to do is the thing that feels right

 ## Tips
 - Make others feel really valued.
 Go up to their desk and ask for help.
 Check in on progress.
 Once a project is finished, thank them sincerely and make them feel good